 This article talks about how to assign Bluehost domain names.
 Furthermore, this article aims to provide such great help to you regarding things that you need to do so that you would be able to assign domains in Bluehost.
 A step-by-step procedure is given below for you to follow, but directly speaking about the main topic, let us first define some of the words necessary for you and for other individuals who do not have ample knowledge about this to gain a wider view as well as gain a deeper understanding regarding this matter.
 Moreover, a summary is provided be low for you to go ready and go over.

-Assign Bluehost Domain Names
+How to Assign Bluehost Domain Names in 7 Steps

 A domain name that would point to your main web site on your account is what we call a “parked domain”.
 For an instance, let us have “example.com” as your main web site; however, before you would be able to have “example.com” as your main web site, you still need to purchase “example.net”.
 After being able to purchase “example.com” as you main web site, you can assign “example.net” as a “parked domain” so that if someone would type “example.net”, that person would be able to see the same website as if he or she typed in the words “example.com”.